Table of Contents

 2p | Deconstruction of #24HourTown begins… Care to help? |

-Welcome to the 24th annual TMC Health 24 Hours in the Old Pueblo on President’s Day weekend 2024.
+Welcome to the 25th Annual TMC Health 24 Hours in the Old Pueblo!

-While you’re in 24 Hour Town, cruise the expo and check out AHHA, the world’s most simple and portable bike rack, two of which go to the winning men’s and women’s LeMans start runners, light demos from Outbound Lighting, free samples of Athletic Beer on Saturday, free CO2 cartridges at the Bag It tent, free Orange Seal refreshes for your bike (but the espresso shots will cost ya), win a Maxxis Rekon in the Maxxis Tire Toss, challenge the legendary Jeff Lenosky at Foot Down in the TASCO tent and fuel up before each lap with Hammer Nutrition in the exchange tent.
+While you’re in 24 Hour Town, cruise the expo and check out La Mesa RV’s latest overlanding vans, get a light demo from Outbound Lighting, enjoy free samples of 3 Amigos Tequila on Friday in the Dragoon Brewing beer garden, grab a bandana from our friends at TMC Health, get free Orange Seal refreshes for your bike (but the espresso shots will cost ya), win a Maxxis Rekon in the Maxxis Tire Toss, and fuel up before each lap with Neversecond in the exchange tent.

-Stepping up from Presenting sponsor to Title sponsor in 2024, TMC Health continues its long-standing support of the #24HOP, and its status as the only locally-owned healthcare provider in Southern Arizona.
+Proudly, TMC Health continues its long-standing support of the #24HOP having committed for 2026, and its status as the only locally-owned healthcare provider in Southern Arizona.

 See ya trailside,